-And if you are handy, some of these are pretty affordable DIY projects!
+And if you’re handy, some of these are pretty affordable DIY projects!

 3. Classic style furniture with classic patterns and clean lines.

-Furnishings in classic styles are such a smarter investment than anything trendy.
-Because the furniture is where most of your budget goes.
+Classic furniture styles are such a smarter investment than anything trendy.
+Because furniture is where most of your budget goes when decorating.

-Flashback to our our 80’s eyesore sectional…black and mint green covered in a zig zag pattern (we were feeling very Miami Vice).
+Flashback to our 80’s eyesore sectional.
+Black and mint green covered in a zig-zag pattern (we were feeling very Miami Vice).
 I could have combined the money we spent on it and at least our next two sets of sofas, and furnished my living room with a classic high-quality set that I wouldn’t now be cringing at.